-No late applications will be accepted.
-Students must submit the application by the set deadline.
+Late applications will not be accepted.
+Students must submit their application by the set deadline.

 - ALL Outgoing Exchange Students (including graduate students) must download and print the Consent to Publish Form.
 Review document and sign page 2, Section C. Save pages 1 and 2 of the Consent form as one PDF document.
 Then upload this document into your exchange application in Carleton Central.

 - Graduate Student Acknowledgement for Exchange.
 Download and print the form.
 Review document and sign.
 Scan and upload to your application.

 - If you are applying to an Ontario Universities International (OJS, ORA, OBW, OIN) Exchange Program, you will need to complete and submit the program-specific application package (hard-copy) in addition to your Carleton Central exchange application.
 Please begin your OUI application well in advance of the deadline to allow ample time for required documents to be collected.

 - If you are applying to the Killam Fellowships Program, you will need to complete and submit the Killam Fellowships application package (hard-copy) in addition to your Carleton Central exchange application.

 - Can I make changes to my application once I have submitted it?

 No. Please make sure your application is complete and accurate when you submit it.
 If you have any questions regarding your application, please email the Exchange Team at firstname.lastname@example.org and include your name, Carleton ID number, and level of study (undergraduate or graduate).

 - How competitive is it to be placed in my first-choice institution?